Resources And Tips For Those Diagnosed With Acoustic Neuroma

 Tip Three: Focus Hard On Quality of Life Issues

 Obviously, the paramount concern when it comes to treating an AN is ensuring that it is killed or removed.
 Fortunately, with both microsurgery and radiation, this outcome is achieved in the vast majority of cases.
 Generally speaking, whether you radiate or operate, the tumor will be "controlled" (i.e., no subsequent treatment will be required) in 95-99% of cases, give or take a few percentage points.
+This is extraordinary and we are all fortunate to live in a time where treatment of this condition is so successful.

-What this means is patients lucky enough to have a choice of treatments have the luxury of considering other factors when making a decision.
-And my view is, the overall factor to keep first and foremost in mind is your quality of life after treatment.
-Which treatment will have fewer permanent consequences?
-Which treatment is most likely to result in fewer lingering symptoms and a better post-treatment quality of life?
+What this means is that patients who do have a choice of treatments can consider additional factors when making their treatment decision.
+And my view is the key factor to keep first and foremost in mind is your quality of life after treatment.

 Yes, single-sided deafness is not that bad, but hearing with both ears is better.
 Facial nerve damage is not the end of the world, but living with it is not easy either.
-Balance problems, headaches, tinnitus, hearing issues, facial issues, ability to work and play – these are the measures by which you will judge the "success" of your treatment on a day-to-day and hour-to-hour basis after your treatment.
+Balance problems, headaches, tinnitus, eye problems, hearing issues, facial issues, ability to work and play – these are the measures by which you will judge the "success" of your treatment on a day-to-day and hour-to-hour basis after your treatment.

 Some suggestions for evaluating the effect of a treatment on your quality of life: